Forming Node Classifier Requests

 You can also authenticate requests using a certificate listed in RBAC’s certificate whitelist, located at

 /etc/puppetlabs/console-services/rbac-certificate-whitelist.
-Note that if you edit this file, you must reload the
+Note that if you edit this file, you must restart the

 pe-console-services service for your changes to take effect (

-sudo service pe-console-services reload).
-You can attach the certificate using the command line as demonstrated in the example cURL query below.
+sudo service pe-console-services restart).
+You can attach the certificate using the command line as demonstrated in the example curl query below.
 You must have the whitelist certificate name and the private key to run the script.

 The following query will return a list of all groups that exist in the node classifier, along with their associated metadata.
 This query shows how to attach the whitelist certificate to authenticate the Node Classifier API.

 In this query, the “whitelisted certname” needs to match a name in the file,

 curl -X GET https://<HOSTNAME>:<PORT>/classifier-api/v1/groups --cert /etc/puppetlabs/puppet/ssl/certs/<WHITELISTED CERTNAME>.pem --key /etc/puppetlabs/puppet/ssl/private_keys/<WHITELISTED CERTNAME>.pem --cacert /etc/puppetlabs/puppet/ssl/certs/ca.pem -H "Content-Type: application/json"